 Where does the Humane Society of Harford County get its funding?

-We are in need of community support now more than ever as we need to create a building fund that will help us to fund the additional expenses that a new facility will create.
-Please help us to help the stray, abused and homeless animals of Harford County by making a tax-deductible contribution today.
+We are in need of community support now more than ever!
+Please help us to help the stray, abused and homeless animals of Harford County by making a tax-deductible contribution today, by clicking here!

 Click on the links below to download a copy of our most recent 990 filings: